qianchen92/CryptoBook/chapters/ResearchPlan.typ

   - Possible collaborator:
     - Puwen Wei or Zengpeng Li (For threshold signature techniques)
 #pagebreak()

+== Efficient Dual-Mode Commitments and Lattice-based Zero-Knowledge Proofs (Somewhat finished)

+=== References
+- @AC:ZCYW23: Generic framework for constructing $Sigma$-protocol from non-interactive VSS protocols.
+- @PKC:PanWag22: Lattice-based signature scheme with tight security against adaptive corruption.
+  - In this paper, their main contribution is to give a construction of a dual-mode trapdoor commitment.

+=== Results
+- #text(red)[Pilaf: submitted to Eurocrypt 2026.]

+#pagebreak()

+== Lattice-based vector commitment schemes (Ongoing)

+=== Intuitions

+The $Sigma$-protocol given by @AC:ZCYW23 is a very good candidate for constructing a vector commitment scheme.

+#pagebreak()

+== Matroid Theory and MPC Lower Bounds (Ongoing)

+#pagebreak()

+== Formal Verfication of Cryptographic Protocols (Ongoing)

+=== References
+- @CAV:StePaiDil25 Automated Verification of Consistency in Zero-Knowledge Proof Circuits

+Other papers in POPL, CAV, CCS, S&P etc.

+=== Ideas
+Give a general framework for verifying the UC framework of cryptographic protocols.

+#pagebreak()
+== Unified Framework for Rejection Sampling and Pre-Image Sampling (Ongoing)

+= Pre-mature Ideas

+== PSI protocols (Ongoing)

+=== References
+- @EC:vBaPu24: A PSI protocol based on the hardness of DDH problem.

+#pagebreak()

+== Lattice-based efficient PRF (Ongoing)
+- @EC:BanPeiRos12: Lattice-based PRF construction based on the hardness of the Learning with Errors problem.

+=== Basic constructions

+- OK...This result is based on the learning with rounding problem.

+=== Synthesizer

+- De-randomization of $LWE$ instances.
+  - $LWR$ problem?

+#pagebreak()

 == Hardness of Learning with Errors with different rounding functions (Ongoing)

 === References